HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Related Works

 \textbf{Entropy as a Proxy for Reasoning.} Beyond simple probability truncation, entropy has gained prominence as a more nuanced proxy for quantifying uncertainty and reasoning branching in LLMs.
 Prior research demonstrates that LLMs are generally well-calibrated, exhibiting high entropy specifically at knowledge boundaries~\cite{kadavath2022language}.
 Recent studies have further linked entropy patterns to reasoning efficacy.
 For instance, high-entropy tokens have been identified as critical ``forking points'' that steer reasoning pathways, with findings showing that optimizing these minority tokens alone drives significant performance gains~\cite{wang2025beyond}.
 Similarly, leveraging internal confidence signals to filter low-quality reasoning traces has proven effective in enhancing efficiency~\cite{fu2025deep}.
 These works suggest that intelligence is not uniformly distributed across all tokens but is concentrated in specific high-entropy decision points.

 \textbf{The Alignment Tax.} While Supervised Fine-Tuning (SFT) is essential for eliciting capabilities and aligning models with human intent, it often incurs a performance regression known as the ``Alignment Tax''~\cite{ouyang2022training, askell2021general}.
 This phenomenon typically manifests as a reduction in generation diversity or a degradation in tasks requiring complex reasoning.
 Recent theoretical perspectives, such as the \textit{Superficial Alignment Hypothesis}~\cite{zhou2023lima}, posit that SFT primarily adapts the model to a specific stylistic format rather than imparting new knowledge.
+Complementary lines of work mitigate this regression from the data side via expert-guided pre-training data refinement~\cite{bi2025refinex}, or from the post-training side via structured rubric-based reward signals that promote exploration~\cite{bi2025reward}.